Skip to content

 Key Features and Architecture

-• CSPRepResNet Backbone: Uses CSPNet and RepResNet principles for feature extraction.
+• CSPRepResNet Backbone: It utilizes a backbone that combines principles from CSPNet and RepResNet for powerful feature extraction.

-• Advanced Loss and Head: Incorporates Varifocal Loss and an efficient ET-Head.
+• Advanced Loss and Head: The model incorporates Varifocal Loss and an efficient ET-Head to improve the alignment between classification and localization tasks.

 Use Cases